Faster Product Development. A Roadmap to Your Next Successful Product.

 Minimum Viable Process: A Modern Approach

-The traditional six-step process described above is the established new product development process you’ve read about in the textbooks and seen in the training videos.
+The traditional six-step process described above is the established process you’ve read about in the textbooks and seen in the training videos.
 Some of these processes might have five steps, or even seven or eight steps, but the basic idea is the same.
 This is state-of-the-art product development — for 1985.
 But today’s fast-moving markets, rapidly changing technology, and agile teams need a lean approach.

 We recommend drawing elements from both waterfall and agile to create a modern development product process – that way you get the best advantages of both systems.
 We also recommend that you have a rapid and simple escalation process.
 This is a bit of contrast from Robert Cooper who has historically advocated for a fixed series of phases and reviews.